Keywords: Early Modern Monstrous Births, Signs and Portents, Prophesies, Reformation

 The monstrous birth resembling a demon with faces embedded in its body become known as the Monster of Cracow, after its birthplace in 1547.
 The image of the monstrous birth was reproduced in multiple prints.
 It appeared in Jacob Rüeff’s (1500-1558) De conceptu et generatione hominis, (‘On the Conception and Generation of Man’) (1554), a midwives handbook by the German surgeon.
 A follower of Martin Luther, he moved to Zurich where his publication became required reading for midwives.
 A second edition was created and reprinted in Frankfurt in 1580 with more sophisticated woodcuts by Jost Amman (P.M.
 Dunn 2001, p.
 222).
 In both editions, on the chest of the monstrous birth are the heads of a sheep and a wolf facing each other.
-In this way, this motif recalls the passage in Matthew 7.15-16 of wolves in sheep’s clothing, a popular motif during the Reformation.
+In this way, this motif recalls the passage in Matthew 7.15-16 (NIV): ‘Beware of false prophets, who come to you in sheep’s clothing but inwardly are ravenous wolves,’ a popular motif during the Reformation.
 The dog heads on his elbows and knees and eyes on his body is in the same way the Devil was frequently portrayed during this period, thus a negative meaning was clearly intended.
 It was also depicted nude in order to show its physical deformity for the same reason that demons were often depicted nude, revealing their hybrid and animalistic physiques.
 Its long-hooked tail, fiery eyes and long-hooked nose further gave the monstrous birth a demonic appearance (Strickland 2003, p.
 64, 77-8).

 Reproductions of the print appeared in several texts including some editions of Sebastian Münster’s Cosmographia (1550), Conrad Lycosthenes’ (Conrad Wolffhart 1518-61) Prodigiorum ac Ostentorum Chronicon (‘Chronicle of Prodigies and Portents’) (1557), and Job Fincel’s (1526/30-89) Wunderzeichen mit figuren (‘Wonder Signs’) (1557).
 The print appearing in Münster and Lycosthenes, where the wolf and sheep’s heads would have been, are instead the heads of monkeys.
 An earlier broadsheet of the monster from 1543 also had faces that appear more human.
 This could be the original source for later adaptations, thus it was Rüeff’s text that deliberately changed the image to reflect a Protestant message.
 In Lycosthenes’ Prodigiorum ac Ostentorum Chronicon, the humanoid figure was described as having: